NUWCDIVNPT/stigman-watcher/README.md

 ## Usage

 ```
-Usage: stigman-watcher [options]
+stigman-watcher [options]
 ```
-Issuing the `--help` option produces a help screen showing available options and their current values based on the environment (see [Configuration](#configuration))
+Many options can be set with an environment variable (see [Configuration](#configuration)).

 ## Options
+Issuing the option `--help` shows the available options, their corresponding environment variables, and their current values based on the environment.
 ```
   --add-existing              Process existing files in the watched path.
-Negate
+Negate with
-                              with --no-add-existing. (currently: false)
+                              --no-add-existing. (currently: false)

-  --api <url>                 Base URL of the STIG Manager API (API_BASE)
+  --api <url>                 Base URL of the STIG Manager API (API_BASE) (REQUIRED)
-                              (REQUIRED)

   --authority <url>           Base URL of the OIDC authority (AUTHORITY) (REQUIRED)

   -c, --collection-id <id>    collectionId to manage (COLLECTION) (REQUIRED)

-  --cargo-delay <ms>          Milliseconds to delay processing the queue
+  --cargo-delay <ms>          Milliseconds to delay processing the queue (CARGO_DELAY)
-                              (CARGO_DELAY) (currently: 2000)
+                              (currently: 2000)

-  --cargo-size <number>       Maximum queue size that triggers processing
+  --cargo-size <number>       Maximum queue size that triggers processing (CARGO_SIZE)
-                              (CARGO_SIZE) (currently: 25)
+                              (currently: 25)

   --client-id <string>        OIDC clientId to authenticate (CLIENT_ID).
-You will
+You will be prompted
-                              be prompted for the client secret if --client-key is
-                              not provided and --prompt is provided, unless
+                              for the client secret if --client-key is not provided and --prompt
-                              WATCHER_CLIENT_SECRET is set (REQUIRED)
+                              is provided, unless WATCHER_CLIENT_SECRET is set (REQUIRED)

   --client-key <path>         Path to a PEM encoded private key (CLIENT_KEY).
-If
+If needed, you
-                              needed, you will be prompted for the passphrase if
-                              --prompt is provided, unless
+                              will be prompted for the passphrase if --prompt is provided,
-                              WATCHER_CLIENT_KEY_PASSPHRASE is set.
+                              unless WATCHER_CLIENT_KEY_PASSPHRASE is set.

-  --create-objects            Create Assets or STIG Assignments as needed
+  --create-objects            Create Assets or STIG Assignments as needed (CREATE_OBJECTS).
-                              (CREATE_OBJECTS).
-Negate with --no-create-objects.
+                              Negate with --no-create-objects. (currently: true)
-                              (currently: true)

-  -d, --debug                 Shortcut for --log-level debug --log-file-level debug
+  -d, --debug                 Shortcut for --log-level debug --log-file-level debug (currently:
-                              (currently: false)
+                              false)

   -h, --help                  display help for command

   --ignore-dir [names...]
 Sub-directory name to ignore.
 Can be invoked multiple
                               times.(IGNORE_DIRS=<csv>)

   --log-color                 Colorize the console log output.
-Confuses some piped
+Confuses some piped processes.
-                              processes. (currently: false)
+                              (currently: false)

   --log-file <path>           Path to the log file (LOG_FILE).
-Disable file logging
+Disable file logging with
-                              with --no-log-file (currently: false)
+                              --no-log-file (currently: false)

-  --log-file-level <level>    Log level for the log file (LOG_FILE_LEVEL) (choices:
+  --log-file-level <level>    Log level for the log file (LOG_FILE_LEVEL) (choices: "error",
-                              "error", "warn", "info", "http", "verbose", "debug",
+                              "warn", "info", "http", "verbose", "debug", "silly", currently:
-                              "silly", currently: "verbose")
+                              "verbose")

-  --log-level <level>         Log level for the console (LOG_LEVEL) (choices:
+  --log-level <level>         Log level for the console (LOG_LEVEL) (choices: "error", "warn",
-                              "error", "warn", "info", "http", "verbose", "debug",
-                              "silly", currently: "info")
+                              "info", "http", "verbose", "debug", "silly", currently: "info")

   --no-add-existing           Ignore existing files in the watched path.